n7down/Forge/README.md

 ## Getting Started
 1. Clone this directory with `https://github.com/n7down/Forge.git`
-2. Run `docker build -t forge-db dockerfiles/db` to start the postgres database
+2. Run `docker-compose up` to start the service
-3. Run `go build`
-4. Run `go run`